-What about grammar?
+What about grammar skills needed for writing?
 I typically teach my students’ specific grammar needs in writing workshop.
 I find that the 5th grade language standards are often very advanced for my students.
 So, I implement grammar mini-lessons that fit their needs during my writing workshop block.

 Reading Rationale and General Information